nikic/iter/README.md

 $res = iter\callRewindable('iter\\map', func\operator('*', 3), [1, 2, 3]);
 ```

-The above functions are only useful for your own generators though, for the
+The above functions are only useful for your own iterators though; for the
-`iter` generators rewindable variants are directly provided with an
+`iter` iterators, rewindable variants are directly provided with an
 `iter\rewindable` prefix:

     $res = iter\rewindable\map(func\operator('*', 3), [1, 2, 3]);